 Applications for admission to the UVA Chemistry Graduate Program are reviewed by the Department Graduate Admissions Committee, which is composed of department faculty.
 Admission decisions are based on the review of the applicant’s undergraduate transcript, GRE scores, personal statement describing experiences and interests, letters of recommendation, and in some instances, TOEFL scores and online video interviews.

-While there are no formal minimum requirements for the GPA, or GRE score, it is expected that the application materials demonstrate that the applicant has a broad training in core areas of chemistry and is equipped to succeed in graduate coursework, teaching, and research.
+While there are no formal minimum requirements for GRE scores, it is expected that the application materials demonstrate that the applicant has a broad training in core areas of chemistry and is equipped to succeed in graduate coursework, teaching, and research.
 Core areas of chemistry include analytical, biological, inorganic, organic and physical chemistry.

-Given the integrated CAELC services available, the Chemistry M.A. program can consider international applicants with outstanding scientific and educational credentials but with relatively low TOEFL scores (e.g., as low as 16 on the TOEFL speak) provided that the applicant is committed to working with CAELC to rapidly improve their English proficiency.
+Given the integrated CAELC services available, the Chemistry M.A. program can consider international applicants with outstanding scientific and educational credentials but with relatively low TOEFL scores provided that the applicant is committed to working with CAELC to rapidly improve their English proficiency.

 In addition to students who have completed a bachelor’s degree in chemistry or biochemistry, the Department also accepts students with training in biology, chemical engineering, physics, and other disciplines, who may not have completed study in all of these core areas, but who have completed a rigorous program in an allied discipline and have sufficiently strong training in chemistry.
 Students are encouraged to submit complete applications for review before January; however, applications will be accepted online until January 15.
 After January 15, please contact Susie Marshall if you wish to apply.